Applying as an International Student to our New York City Campus

 Your application, academic records, standardized testing results, recommendations and any supplemental materials should all be submitted by the deadlines.
-If your standardized testing results will not be ready by our application deadlines, your high school can submit predicted results using our NYU Predicted Results Form.
+If your standardized testing results will not be ready by our application deadlines, your high school can submit predicted results on your behalf.
 Official results must be sent to NYU from or high school or the examination board as soon as they are released.

 While we will attempt to consider all academic records and scores received after our application deadlines, an admissions decision may ultimately be made on your application if we are unable to wait any longer.